otatebe/chfs/doc/chfsd.8.md

 -T nthreads
 : specifies the number of threads of the chfsd.
 Default is 5.

+-I niothreads
+: specifies the number of I/O threads of the chfsd.
+This option is effective with ABT-IO.
+Default is 2.

 -H heartbeat_interval
 : specifies the interval of heartbeat in second.
 Default is 10 seconds.